 Q. What hours will the VICT gate be open?Answer

-The VICT gate will operate 24/7. *Initial opening hours from April will be reduced in line with demand.
+VICT gates are currently open from 06:00 Monday through to Saturday 14:00 close, re-open Sunday 06:00 to 14:00 close.
 Opening times will be communicated in advance via 1-Stop notices to all registered transport carriers.

 Q. Do I need VGM on my PRA?

 When creating the PRA, the shipper has the option to select Weigh At Terminal (WAT).
 If this option is selected, the PRA will be accepted and the Terminal will weigh the container on arrival.
 This information will be sent to the shipper.
 For this service, VICT will invoice the transport carrier a VGM Weighing fee.